b0jck/Spine-Phantom/README.md

 ### phantom.bl Blender File
 This file contains the Blender scene with all the remeshed geometries.
 ### Meshes Folder  (remeshed .stl files)
-Files are available in four scales (mm, cm, dm, m) and are too heavy for uploading on GitHub.
-Click here to access the Google Drive folder containing them
+Files are available in four scales (mm, cm, dm, m) and are too heavy for uploading on GitHub.\hyperref{} Click [here](https://drive.google.com/drive/folders/1_14Bji2TzGfnqww6hvkoo7rMVDzPE0qM?usp=drive_link)  to access the Google Drive folder containing them.